By Bala Manian Dec. 12, 2018

 At the audio launch of Enthiran, Rajinikanth profusely thanked Aishwarya Rai for agreeing to star alongside him despite his appearance and narrated an anecdote.
 A Rajasthani acquaintance, not entirely familiar with Rajini’s stature in Tamil cinema, was enquiring about his career.
 When Rajini informed him about the new film going on floors with Rai as the female lead, the man is said to have asked Thalaivar, “Who is the hero?”
 Was it fake humility?
 Does it matter?
 Isn’t everything in the universe maya?

-So while you go on about how the trailer of Kaala generated over four million views in less than 24 hours, and we can expect nothing less when his magnum-opus 2.0 releases later in 2018, don’t mind us if we just smile benignly.
+So while you go on about how the trailer of Kaala generated over four million views in less than 24 hours, and that his magnum opus, 2.0 needs to cross the unprecedented business of Baahubali, don’t mind us if we just smile benignly.

 And yet, even as we aspire to the aforementioned levels of greater self-awareness (“vera” level as we locals refer to it fondly), hope is still strongly hardwired into our genetic makeup.
-Against all odds, we now hope against hope that Kaala turns out to give us one more glimpse into the superstar we last saw in Sivaji, a decade ago.
-It may not come to pass and we’re fully conscious of this.
-But this is something to look forward to in the coming year.
-By the end of the year, post the release of 2.0, we will revert to being the tolerant, if inscrutable, species that we’ve always been and regular programming can resume.
-But until then, here’s a humble request to allow us our moment of “magizhchi” (happiness) and stop analysing us.
+Now that 2.0 is done with, we will revert to being the tolerant, if inscrutable, species that we’ve always been and regular programming can resume until the next Rajini release next year.
+Till then here’s a humble request: allow us our moment of “magizhchi” (happiness) and stop analysing us.

 Bala Manian's childhood ambition was to become the Philosopher of the Age, but since there are no vacancies for the post just now, she's working in advertising.